Skip to the content

 - At the end of each semester, the Head of the Honor Board will release a final report of the hearings that took place to the Bryn Mawr Community.
 This report will include the number of academic hearings, the reason why they were brought to the Honor Board, and a broad description of the decision of each hearing.
 In addition, the Head of the Honor Board will present this information at the end of each semester to the SGA Assembly.
 Included in the published report, the Head of the Honor Board must also include five to six random abstracts from no earlier than two semesters ago and no older than six.
 This random selection should be representative of cases that are still relevant to campus life.
 All members of the Self-Government Association have the right to ask the Head of the Honor Board for as many abstracts from hearings that have happened from no earlier than two semesters ago and no older than six semesters.

-- Appeals – Appeals of decisions of the Academic Honor Board may be made to the President of the College within one week of the conclusion of the hearing.
+- Appeals – If the Dean of the Undergraduate College is serving as the Dean Co-Chair of the Honor Board, then appeals of decisions of the Academic Honor Board may be made to the Provost of the College within one week of the conclusion of the hearing.
+If a Dean Designee is serving as the Dean Co-Chair of the Honor Board, then appeals of decisions of the Academic Honor Board may be made to the Dean of the Undergraduate College within one week of the conclusion of the hearing.
 Appeals may only be made in cases where the procedure followed is questionable.
 The appeal must be presented in writing.
-The President will review all materials from the hearing, and the decision of the Honor Board in respect to the complaint of the confronted student.
-The President will not hear new evidence.
-The President may uphold any decision of the Honor Board, reverse that decision, or call for a new hearing.
+The Provost or Dean of the Undergraduate College will review all materials from the hearing, and the decision of the Honor Board in respect to the complaint of the confronted student.
+The Provost or Dean of the Undergraduate College will not hear new evidence.
+The Provost or Dean of the Undergraduate College may uphold any decision of the Honor Board, reverse that decision, or call for a new hearing.
 Decisions involving separation and exclusion are automatically appealed.

 - Social Cases